 Unitary Cost

-A contractor negotiates this type of change order upfront before any change-related work starts.
+A contractor negotiates this type of change order contract upfront before any change-related work starts.
 The contractor tracks an additional scope of work based on specific measurement units.
 Meaning, they are already familiar with these scopes of work.
 For example, painters will have a unitary cost change order for applying a type of paint finish selected by the client.

 A hybrid approach combining time and materials (T&M) with a lump sum change order entails initially handling modifications on a T&M basis and then negotiating a fixed sum based on finished work.